priestd09/corda/docs/source/writing-cordapps.rst

 Defining a plugin
 -----------------
-Which web APIs and static web content that a CorDapp offers is defined via constructable ``net.corda.core.node .CordaPluginRegistry`` subclasses.
-Each subclass overrides properties of ``CordaPluginRegistry`` to define web APIs and static web content that the CorDapp provides:
+You can specify the web APIs and static web content for your CorDapp by subclassing ``net.corda.core.node.CordaPluginRegistry``:

 * The ``webApis`` property is a list of JAX-RS annotated REST access classes.
 These classes will be constructed by the bundled web server and must have a single argument constructor taking a ``CordaRPCOps`` object.
 This will